close

 Fish & Co by Papagall in Arromanches

 Perfect address to eat traditional fish & chips.
-Not much choice on the menu, but everything is homemade and the owners are lovely.
+Few choices on the menu, but everything is homemade and the owners are adorable.

 ```